Sparse-DeRF: Deblurred Neural Radiance Fields from Sparse View: Introduction

 Actually, the NeRF system already has an inherent drawback: it is prone to be overfitted to training views and struggles to grasp correct geometry when only sparse view inputs are available.
 Moreover, we experimentally find that blurred images lead to more severe overfitting in DeRF from sparse view because blur kernels introduce a more complex optimization process compared to standard NeRF.
 Due to the increased complexity, DeRF training suffers more structural distortion than general NeRFs when trained from sparse view, exhibiting further overfitting with floating artifacts as shown in our experiments.
 Although there are several works~\cite{yang2023freenerf, seo2023flipnerf, niemeyer2022regnerf} to regularize radiance fields in sparse view scenarios, existing regularization methods are not effective in addressing the complex optimization issue of DeRF as demonstrated in comparative experiments using existing representative regularization techniques in sparse view NeRF and blur kernel of the DeRF, namely RegNeRF~\cite{niemeyer2022regnerf} and DP-NeRF~\cite{lee2023dpnerf}.
 Furthermore, in the DeRF system, it is challenging to use other data-deriven priors such as predicted depth supervision since available images do not ensure the confidence of the estimated values due to the inherent degradation of the given images.
-Therefore, our goal is to regularize the complex joint optimization of blur kernel and radiance fields for DeRF to enhance the structural and perceptual quality of radiance fields from sparse blurry images, overcoming the aforementioned challenging issues.
+The inherent degradations cause inconsistency across multiple views, which hinder accurate geometry prediction in NeRF, when it is used as additional prior.
+This tendency becomes more pronounced as the number of input images increases.
+We validated the tendency through experimental results.
+Therefore, our goal is to regularize the complex joint optimization of blur kernel and radiance fields for DeRF to enhance the structural and perceptual quality of radiance fields from sparse blurry images, overcoming the aforementioned challenging issues without pretrained depth prior.

 In this paper, we propose for the first time to ameliorate the spatial ambiguity and enhance the sharp texture of the DeRF from sparse view, which we refer to as Sparse-DeRF.
 We introduce a novel regularization method for easing complex joint optimization, which consists of two geometric constraints and a perceptual prior.
 Geometric constraints are proposed to predict the accurate structure in radiance fields from sparse view, which consists of surface smoothness~(SS) and modulated gradient scaling~(MGS).
 First, SS rectifies the overall geometry based on classical depth smoothness on integrated unobserved rays as similar to RegNeRF~\cite{niemeyer2022regnerf}.
 We utilize the novel hidden rays in camera motion cues derived from blur kernels as additional out-of-distribution unobserved rays to reflect the statistical flatness of real-world geometry as \cite{huang2000statistics, niemeyer2022regnerf} argued.
 Second, MGS is designed to flexibly modulate the scaling function to compensate for the gradients based on the arrangement of the scene components, which cannot be handled by a single scaling function in non-parameterized coordinate systems such as normalized device coordinates~(NDC).
 It alleviates the spatial ambiguity arising from ray sampling and the disproportionate gradients of NeRF by introducing a parameterized sinusoidal function as a novel scaling function.
 These two geometric constraints improve the structural scene geometry of radiance fields even without explicit depth supervision in a sparse view setting.